Confidential Machine Learning on Untrusted Platforms: A Survey: Introduction

-We also exclude differentially private machine learning frameworks that hold a distinct thread model aiming at sharing data and models.
-They assume that the data consumer (i.e., model developer) is not trustable, who may try to reveal private information in the training data shared by data owners or data contributors.
-It does not protect the ownership of data and model as the purpose is to share them without breaching individuals' privacy in the training data.
-Along with recent developments on differentially private deep learning such as Abadi et al. ~\cite{abadi16} and Shokri et al. \cite{shokri15}, Ji et al. \cite{ji14} and Sarwate and Chaudhari \cite{sarwate13} also provide excellent surveys on this topic.
-Other studies in privacy-preserving data mining (PPDM) \cite{charu10book,matwin13,aldeen15,sachan13} also aim to sharing the data (and the models) while preserving individual's privacy, thus excluded from our survey.

-Shan et al. \cite{shan18} focuses on techniques for practical secure outsourced computation, using machine learning as a sample application.
-However, it does not comprehensively cover the major approaches as we do.
-Attacks on machine learning models have also raised serious concerns due to the wide applications of machine learning in real life scenarios such as self-driving cars \cite{sorin19}.
-Papernot et al. \cite{papernot18} summarize different attack surfaces and focus on the integrity of training data, training process, models, and model application.

-\textbf{Contributions and Organization Overview.} This survey paper presents a unified perspective on designing and implementing different types of CML model learning methods with state-of-the-art cryptographic approaches.
-When studying the related papers, we have observed a general framework has been implicitly applied to design efficient hybrid approaches that combine different types of cryptographic primitives - we call it the decomposition-mapping-composition (DMC) process to optimize the solution.
-Specifically, the DMC process involves: decomposing the target machine learning algorithm into several components, mapping the components to their cryptographic constructions, and final composing the CML solution with the confidential components.
-We develop a systemization framework to summarize the compositional design principles, strategies, cryptographic techniques, and optimization measures applied to solve the challenging problems of machine learning over encrypted data in the outsourced setting.
-The survey will be uniquely organized based on underlying compositional principles rather than the machine learning problems being solved.
-As part of the survey, we leverage the experiences and principles in each category of CML topics as \emph{insights} and \emph{gaps}.
+This survey paper presents a unified perspective on designing and implementing different CML model learning methods with state-of-the-art cryptographic approaches.
+Despite numerous machine learning methods \cite{hastie01}, the studies on CML methods have focused on only a few specific machine learning methods.
+On the other hand, researchers have applied several cryptographic methods to realize CML frameworks.
+We observe that many clever CML techniques apply to specific machine learning algorithms without clearly establishing the basic principles for extending these techniques to broader machine learning algorithms.
+To systematically understand the set of developed techniques in CML, we summarize them under a general framework, the decomposition-mapping-composition (DMC) procedure + design and selection of crypto-friendly algorithms.
+The DMC procedure involves: decomposing the target machine learning algorithm into several components, mapping these components to their cryptographic constructions, and finally composing the CML solution with the confidential component counterparts.
+Moreover, several CML approaches adopting the DMC process development have a unique additional feature: they use ``crypto-friendly'' alternative machine learning algorithms or components to achieve more efficient protocols.
+Keeping these observations in mind, we develop a systemization framework to summarize the design principles, strategies, cryptographic techniques, and optimization measures, which have been applied to solve the challenging problems in confidentially learning models over encrypted data.